Swetugg/swetugg-backoffice/README.md

 Swetugg Web
 ===========

-This is the source code for the (upcoming) Swetugg website.
+This is the source code for the Swetugg website.
 See anything broken?
 Why not send a PR? :)

 A possibly working sample of this is published to http://swetuggpreview.azurewebsites.net/start.
 If you want admin privileges to try it out, create an account and ping me [@CodingInsomnia](https://twitter.com/CodingInsomnia) on Twitter.